nglm/pycvi/docs/examples/examples_instructions.rst

 Running example scripts on your computer
 ==========================================

-The examples given in this documentation are mainly meant to be used as an inspiration for your own scripts, and to showcase ``PyCVI`` features.
-But it is of course also possible to run these examples directly on your computer.
-To do so, please follow the extra steps detailed on this page.
+The examples in this documentation are mainly intended as inspiration for your own scripts and to showcase ``PyCVI`` features.
+You can also run them directly on your computer by following the extra steps detailed on this page.

 Extra dependencies
 --------------------